Last Updated on

 How to Get More Wireless Range from Your Router

 Originally, I was certain that learning how to get more wireless range from your router would be complicated and difficult to do.
 I had visions of running wires or installing new routers.
-I was definitely intimidated and put it off as long as I could.
-When I received the D-Link Wireless Range Extender (DAP-1320), I was pleasantly surprised.
-The box included the Wireless Range Extender and installation information.
-After opening the box, I learned that the wireless range extender extends your existing wireless network coverage with the push of a button.
-Yes, that’s all there is to it.
+I was intimidated and put it off as long as I could.
+Thankfully, there are ways to get more wireless range from your router that have nothing to do with remodeling your whole home.